 Schools that are unable to vote on October 6 may vote on an earlier day as long as they report their results to the Secretary of State’s Office by 5:00 p.m. on October 6.
 Schools may begin reporting their results on the Student Mock Election website on October 1, 2020.

 When will the results of the Student Mock Election be posted?

 The results of the 2020 California Student Mock Election will be posted on Mock Election Day: Tuesday, October 6, 2020, following the 5:00 p.m. deadline for submitting results.

 What issues will students vote on in the Student Mock Election?

-During the 2020 California Student Mock Election, students will be able to cast their vote for President of the United States as well as 15 initiatives from the November 2020 California General Election.
+During the 2020 California Student Mock Election, students will be able to cast their vote for President of the United States as well as initiatives and referendum measures from the November 2020 California General Election.

 How can I learn more about the candidates and ballot propositions for the Student Mock Election?